PresidentWarfield/SpiCall_Artemide_Exodus/README.md

 ## Preamble
 This a project created for **Malware Analysis** and **Research purpose**, and is the last step of a standard procedure (https://github.com/users/PresidentWarfield/projects/1) aimed **to research threat techniques and develop defenses**.

-## This Mass Surveillance Spyware campaing is named "**SpiCall | Artemide | Spartacus**" from the details present into the extracted electronic certificate (please refer to images below).
+## This Mass Surveillance Spyware campaing is named "**SpiCall | Artemide | Spartacus**" from the details present into the extracted electronic certificate (please refer to images at page bottom).

 **This repository was (somehow) linked to the Exodus mobile malware campaing because**:
 - The package name of the malicious app (that was supposed to be no longer) included in the on-line store was "**it.nv.wat**"